lwhitelock/HuduAPI/README.md

 		Get-HuduAppInfo

 ## Usage
-For examples of implemented commands please see my other repository https://github.com/lwhitelock/HuduAutomation
+For examples please see my blog: https://mspp.io/category/hudu/ or this repository https://github.com/lwhitelock/HuduAutomation

 After installing the module you will need to get an api key from https://your.hudu.domain/admin/api_keys